zaphpa/zaphpa/index.md

 ---
 layout: default
-title: URoute Library
+title: Zaphpa Library
 ---

-# What is URoute?
+# What is Zaphpa?

-URoute is a swiss-army tool for developing RESTful HTTP APIs in PHP.
+Zaphpa is a swiss-army tool for developing RESTful HTTP APIs in PHP.
 It's a lightweight library that has a single purpose: free API developers from the boilerplate of handling HTTP requests and implementing REST.

 You can think of it as an equivalent of Sinatra (Ruby) or Express.js (Javascript) for PHP, if you will.